heli-t-00/Project2_badmintonCourt/README.md

 ### Future Improvements
 Here are future feature ideas to further improvements on this project:

-- Enhanced Content: Expand on badminton rules to make the site a comprehensive learning resource.
+- Enhanced Content: Expand on badminton rules to make the site a comprehensive learning resource -
 - Responsive Design: Ensure layouts adapt seamlessly for mobile users.
 - Interactive Features: Add animations, quizzes, and labeled court areas for better understanding.
 - Visual Clarity: Use high-contrast colors and larger fonts for improved readability.
 - Gamification: Implement levels or rewards to keep learners engaged.
 - Accessibility: Support keyboard navigation and screen readers to make the site inclusive.
+- Clickable Court Areas: Create hover effects on specific court zones with tooltips or pop-ups explaining their rules.

 ### Credits
 The following links and websites were used to asisst with my development of the code and content of the website.